PERSUASION

 272 pages

-Published posthumously, ‘Persuasion’ by Jane Austen is a short and accessible classic that is an optimistic love story, written at the end of the author’s lifetime.
-A wonderful opportunity to complement the recent Netflix adaptation starring Dakota Johnson as the lead heroine.
+2025 marks the 250th anniversary year of Jane Austen and to celebrate her birthday month of December, the Den return to 'Persuasion', a favourite amongst Austen fans and Den readers.
+Published posthumously, 'Persuasion' is a short and accessible classic, written at the end of the author’s lifetime.
+A wonderful opportunity to enjoy this optimistic love story or read in tandem with the Netflix adaptation starring Dakota Johnson as the lead heroine.

 Set in the West Country at the end of the Napoleonic Wars, ‘Persuasion’ follows Anne Elliot’s story who is persuaded by her family friend Lady Russell to break her engagement to Frederick Wentworth.
 Returning some 8 years later as a wealthy and eligible navy captain, old feelings are reignited between Anne and Captain Wentworth who are forced into the same social circles.
 Whilst Anne is perceived as gentle and dependable and a useful aunt, her friends and family are now eager to attract the attention of the eligible Captain Wentworth.
 As the story unravels Wentworth shows interest in Louisa Musgrove and Anne is encouraged to consider William Elliot, a distant cousin and heir to the Elliot's Baronet title and Kellynch Hall.